pokornyIt/cucm_performance_exporter/README.md

 - **apiAddress** - FQDN or IP address of publisher server
 - **apiUser** - user with rights to read performance metrics
 - **apiPwd** - password for apiUser
+- **apiTimeout** - API request timeout in second between 1 and 30 sec, default is 5
 - **ignoreCertificate** - system ignore certificate validity
+- **allowStop** - allow stopping the program from web UI
 - **log** - setup logging from system

 ## Actual supported metrics